grug/data-mocks/README.md

 <img src="https://i.imgur.com/gEG3io2.jpg" height="250">

-Library to mock REST (Fetch or XHR) and GraphQL requests
+Library (written in TypeScript) to mock REST and GraphQL requests

 # Why is this library useful?